IliqNikushev/Decorator/.Net3.5/Facade/README.md

 This library extends the [Facade Pattern](https://en.wikipedia.org/wiki/Facade_pattern) and introduces dynamic definitions.
 The implementation is similar to how it is done in Unity3D using Components.

-During my development flow I strive to reuse my code.
+During my development flow I strive to split my code.
-The facade pattern has been quite useful in splitting up certain functional parts.
+The facade pattern has been quite useful in separating functional parts.
 I have seen that most classes tend to become big and thus resulting in thousands of methods under one class.
-I implemented this dynamic facade pattern so that my development flow can be split across DLL's which can later be versioned independently.
+I implemented this dynamic facade pattern so that the development flow can be split across DLL's which can later be versioned independently.

 - Allows for dynamic extention of classes
 - Prevents the necessity of having 1 large DLL